sigridg/EOSC/index.md

 ### Timeline
 - November-December: Interviews and input collection
-- January: Discus the findings with EOSC forum and other stakeholder groups
+- January: Discuss the findings with EOSC forum and other stakeholder groups
----

 **Project Lead:** Sigrid Gåseidnes, Sikt
 **Contact Sikt:** sigrid.gaseidnes@sikt.no